PalashTanejaPro/cvbot/README.md

                     -e GL_TOKEN="this-is-the-bots-gitlab-token" \
                     -e GH_ORG_NAME="gitmate" \
                     -e GL_ORG_NAME="gitmate" \
-                    meetmangukiya/corobo
+                    meetmangukiya/cvbot
     ```

 ## Under Brewing

-There are a few plugins that may be coala specific.
+There are a few plugins that may be cloudcv specific.
 But we are working on making
 it more configurable and adaptable for other orgs.